Why Oklahoma Has the Most Expensive Home Insurance in America

 4. Shop and Compare Quotes Annually

 Oklahoma's insurance market is volatile.
 Carriers adjust their pricing models frequently based on recent storm seasons, and the company that was cheapest last year may not be cheapest today.
-Shopping your policy every 12 months — or after any major weather event — can save you hundreds.
-The difference between the lowest and highest quote for the same home can be $2,000 or more per year.
+Shopping your policy every 12 months, or after any major weather event, can save you hundreds.
+The difference between the lowest and highest quote for the same home can easily exceed $2,000 per year.
+See our full cheap home insurance strategy guide for a step-by-step shopping process.

 5. Raise Your Standard Deductible (Carefully)